Climate-Resilient Infrastructure

 Trends towards more extreme stresses (e.g. hotter temperatures), more extreme fluctuations of stresses (e.g. greater variation in rainfall between wet and dry seasons), more extreme magnitudes of shocks (e.g. more extreme hurricane events) and more frequent shocks (e.g. more frequent hurricane events) must also be assessed.

-In addition to minimizing the direct impacts of climate hazards, climate-resilient infrastructure must also be responsive to the indirect impacts of climate change such as transition risks, supply chain disruptions and other cascading effects, workforce and lifestyle changes, and climate change-induced population movements.
+In addition to minimising the direct impacts of climate hazards, climate-resilient infrastructure must also be responsive to the indirect impacts of climate change such as transition risks, supply chain disruptions and other cascading effects, workforce and lifestyle changes, and climate change-induced population movements.

 What is Resilience Value?